timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 I will also use a smaller side example for feedback loops: category chips synchronized with a sectioned `LazyColumn`.
 That example is more precise than using filter visibility as a feedback-loop example, because it has two UI elements that can drive each other in both directions.

-The companion `ui-architecture` repository contains experiments for these stages.
+The companion [`ui-architecture-study` repository](https://github.com/timurgilfanov/ui-architecture-study) contains experiments for these stages.
 The examples are intentionally small because the point is not framework code; the point is to make architectural pressure visible.

 ## Stage 1: Local state is enough